 - (a) Public holidays are provided for in the NES. - (b) An employer and employee may agree to substitute another day for a day that would otherwise be a public holiday under the NES. - (c) An employer and employee may agree to substitute another part-day for a part-day that would otherwise be a part-day public holiday under the NES. - (d) Clause 29.1 supplements the NES entitlements.
 An employer who terminates the employment of an employee except for reasons of misconduct or incompetence (proof of which will lie upon the employer) will pay the employee a day's ordinary wages for each holiday prescribed in or each holiday in a group which falls within 10 consecutive calendar days after the day of termination.

 29.2 Part-day public holidays

-For provisions in relation to part-day public holidays see Schedule I-Part-day Public Holidays Error!
-Reference source not found..
+For provisions in relation to part-day public holidays see Schedule A-Part-day public holidays.

 Part 7-Consultation and Dispute Resolution

 30. Consultation about major workplace change